luizfilipe/node-tictactoe-p2p-app-js/README.md

 For more information about app.js see:

 All aplication is built on node.js
-See **content** folder to see the implementations of p2p with node.js sockets and tictactoe in js.
+See **data/content** folder to see the implementations of p2p with node.js sockets and tictactoe in js.

 Next steps: